-It is a good idea to not answer questions or sign anything without a lawyer present.
+It is important not to answer questions or sign anything without a lawyer present.

 If ICE is arresting me, will they question others who are there?

 Sometimes ICE agents try to pressure individuals answering the door to give information about where to find their loved one if their loved one is not there.
 You do not have to answer.
 You can say, "I don't want to talk to you.
 I don't want to answer questions.
 Please go."
 Do not lie to a law enforcement agent.
 Just say you do not want to answer.